openstack/charm-guide/doc/source/admin/upgrades/charms.rst

 .. note::

-   At this time, only stable charms are listed in the upgrade order table.
+   Only stable charms are listed in the upgrade order table.

 .. list-table:: Principal charms
    :header-rows: 1